mahajrod/MCTool/documentation/tracks/track_format.md

 **Track types:**

-Some track types may include several internal separators (zero, one or more) "$" if it is necessary to set a specific subtype of the track or additional parameters.
+Some track types may include several internal separators (zero, one or more) "$" if it is necessary to set a specific subtype or features of the track or additional parameters.
-Check specific tracks in **Allowed types of the tracks**.
-For example, "AAAAA&marker_m$ellipse" is a valid and meanins track type "marker_m" and marker type "ellipse" for track "AAAAA"
+See **Allowed types of the tracks** for tracks supporting such settings.

 **Attached tracks:**